maxharlow/csvmatch/README.md

     Peter Guillam,Peter Guillam

 Here this matches Toby Esterhase and Tony Esterhase -- Levenshtein is good at picking up typos and other small differences in spelling.

+### Jaro

+[Jaro-Winkler](https://en.wikipedia.org/wiki/Jaro–Winkler_distance) is a string distance metric which counts the number of transpositions that would be required to transform one string into another.
+It tends to work better than Levenshtein for shorter strings of text.

+    $ csvmatch data1.csv data2.csv --fuzzy jaro

+    name,Person Name
+    George Smiley,George SMILEY
+    Percy Alléline,Peter Guillam
+    Percy Alléline,Sam Collins
+    Toby Esterhase,Tony Esterhase
+    Peter Guíllam,Peter Guillam
+    Connie Sachs,Konny Saks

+Here we can see a couple of incorrect matches for Percy Alléline, but Connie Sachs has matched.

 #### Metaphone